Can a cryptocurrency like Bitcoin get hacked or shut down?

 Bitcoin is considered hack-proof because the Bitcoin blockchain is constantly reviewed by the entire network.
 Thus, attacks on the blockchain itself are very unlikely.

-- One of these doomsday scenarios would be known as 51% attack
+One of these doomsday scenarios would be known as a 51% attack

-In this lesson, you will learn why it is hard to hack a blockchain and yet, still possible.
+In this article, you will learn why it is hard to hack a blockchain and yet, still possible.

 Why can Bitcoin be considered “hack-proof”?